jinyoungsul/jinyoungsul.github.io/_posts/2021-06-02-HackerRank-SQL-BasicSelect8.md

+---
+title : HackerRank-BasicSelect-Weather Observation Station 3

+tags:
+    - sql
+categories:
+    - sql
+date: '2021-06-03'

+---

-﻿# Weather Observation Station 3
+# Weather Observation Station 3

 Query a list of **CITY** names from **STATION** for cities that have an even **ID** number.
 Print the results in any order, but exclude duplicates from the answer.